xapian/xapian-docsprint/concepts/introduction.rst

 ----------------------------

 In order to retrieve all the document with query terms, there are two methods.

 * Linear scan of all the documents to see if term is in the document.
 (Inefficient)
 * Offline process all the document in a special format to get list of all document with term for all terms.
 (Used in IR)

-Linear scan is highly inefficient due to scanning of  all the docuemnt in collection to serve the information need.
+Linear scan is highly inefficient due to scanning of all the document in collection to serve the information need.
 It would take huge time to return document.

-In modern information retrieval systems, documents are processed offline to arrange it in special format called index to avoid linear scan.
-Special format is index.
+In modern information retrieval systems, documents are processed offline to arrange it in special format called an index, in to avoid having to do linear scans.

 Indexing
 --------

-Indexing is a process of converting the text documents into a special format(index) for efficient retrieval of document.
-It's a list of documents(referenced by document id) containing particular term, it is know as posting list.
+*Indexing* is the process of converting the documents into a special format for efficient searching and retrieval later.
+One main component is a list of documents (referenced by document id) in which we can find each term; each list of documents, for a particular term, is called a *posting list*.

-| **Documents:**
+| **Documents**

 | D[0] = {This is a book}
 | D[1] = {Books are worth reading}
 | D[2] = {This book is worth buying}

-| **Index:**
+| **Index**

 | This - {0,2}
 | book - {0,1,2}